lab1092/blender-manual_ja/manual/installing_blender/directorylayout.rst

    Search order: ``LOCAL, USER, SYSTEM``.

 ``./scripts/addons/*.py``
-   Python addons which may be enabled in the user preferences, includes import/export format support, render engine integration and many handy utilities.
+   Python add-ons which may be enabled in the user preferences, includes import/export format support, render engine integration and many handy utilities.

 ``./scripts/addons/modules/*.py``
-   Modules for addons to use (added to Python's sys.path).
+   Modules for add-ons to use (added to Python's sys.path).

 ``./scripts/addons_contrib/*.py``
-   Another addons directory which is used for community maintained addons (must be manually created).
+   Another add-ons directory which is used for community maintained add-ons (must be manually created).

 ``./scripts/addons_contrib/modules/*.py``
    Modules for addons_contrib to use (added to Python's sys.path).